 Where are they now – James Dean (SPC 1993-98)

-The College reconnects with James Dean (SPC 1993-98), pictured with his daughter Charlotte, who is now a registered nurse in Queensland but likes to test his body to the limit, racing in several marathons and ultra-marathons including the Marathon Des Sables (a 250km multi stage race through the Moroccan Sahara Desert over six days).
+The College reconnects with James Dean (SPC 1993-98), who is now a registered nurse in Queensland but likes to test his body to the limit, racing in several marathons and ultra-marathons including the Marathon Des Sables (a 250km multi stage race through the Moroccan Sahara Desert over six days).

 Where has life taken you since leaving SPC?